College of Arts, Sciences, and Letters

 For current information on program fees and housing, visit the Japan Center for Michigan Universities website.
 Applicants need not know Japanese, but they should have studied another foreign language and have had some foreign travel experience.
 They must have sophomore standing by the end of Winter term and a 2.5 or higher GPA.
-Students should contact the: International Office, 2136 UC, 313-593-6600, for further information.
+Students should contact the: Office of International Affairs (Room 108 in The Union at Dearborn) for additional information.

 Students interested in other study abroad programs should consult faculty in Modern and Classical Languages, their major advisor, or the Office of International Affairs (Room 108 in The Union at Dearborn) for additional information.